aravinth081/Online-Resume-Generator/README.md

 Open index.html in a modern web browser
 (Google Chrome or Microsoft Edge recommended)

-No installation, server, or build process required.

-Usage Instructions
-Enter all required resume details

-In the Career Objective field, type:

-arduino
-Copy code
-You write
-A professional objective will be generated automatically
+✔ No installation
+✔ No server required

+📝 How to Use
+Fill in the resume form (Personal Details, Skills, Education, etc.)

 Click Generate Resume

+Resume preview appears on the right

+Download PDF button becomes enabled

 Click Download PDF

-The resume will be downloaded as a single-page A4 PDF.
+Resume downloads as a full A4-size PDF

+Use the 🌙 / ☀️ icon (top-right) to switch between Dark and Light mode

-Resume Sections Included
+📄 Resume Sections Included
 Personal Details

 Career Objective